-Corporate Governance Issues for Insolvency and Restructuring Professionals by Jeffrey C. Carhart
+Corporate Governance and Insolvency and Restructuring Professionals

+Jeffrey C. Carhart

-This article is provided as an information service only and is not meant as legal advice.
-Readers are cautioned not to act on the information provided without seeking specific legal advice with respect to their unique circumstances. © Miller Thomson LLP 1998-2003
+This article is provided as an information service only and is not meant as legal advise.
+Readers are cautioned not to act on the information provided without seeking specific legal advise with respect to their unique circumstances. © Miller Thomson LLP 1998-2007